anniekvandijk/anniekvandijk.github.io.oud/_posts/2021-12-08-First-post.md

 ```
 <username>.github.io.
 ```
 Because my username is anniekvandijk, I make a repository with the name anniekvandijk.github.io.
-Also it has to be a public repository.
+Also, it has to be a public repository.
 When I pressed the *Create repository from template* button.
 After a few seconds I had a new repository with one branch (main) and all files I needed in it.

 > Github has a **build in publish functionality for Jekyll**.
-It automaticaly publishes your changes on the main branch.
+It automatically publishes your changes on the main branch.
 Some starters have their own publish strategy.
 You will recognize these by the .nojekyll file in the root directory.
-Which blockes building the site by Github.
+Which blocks building the site by Github.

-Chirpy has that .nojekyll and uses Github actions to publish the site on a seperate branch named gh-pages.
+Chirpy has that .nojekyll and uses Github actions to publish the site on a separate branch named gh-pages.
 This branch is created when saving the first blog.

 ## Step 5.
 Learn some Markdown and made my first blog

-Markdown is really great by its powerfull but minimal easy to learn functionality.
+Markdown is great by its powerful but minimal and easy to learn functionality.
 Best is just to learn it by writing your first blog.
 This is a nice [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) I used.

 To write my first blog I created a new file in the _posts folder with this format: YEAR-MONTH-DAY-title.md, example: 2021-12-16-my-first-blog.md.
 This is all default for a Jekyll site.